Applies To: SQL Server 2016

-Before you complete the restore steps, you need to install and configuring the new SharePoint 2010 Farm and Reporting Services SharePoint mode.
-For more information on a basic installation of Reporting Services SharePoint mode, see Install Reporting Services SharePoint Mode in a Single Server Farm.
+Before you complete the restore steps, you need to install and configuring the new SharePoint Farm and Reporting Services SharePoint mode.
+For more information on a basic installation of Reporting Services SharePoint mode, see Install Reporting Services SharePoint Mode.

 SQL Server database attached and detach.

 |The first time the database is used, Reporting Services will update the database schema as needed so it will work with the SQL Server 2016 environment.|